You May Have Loved Dick

 He said: “Stop by my office when you get back and I’ll tell you”.

-You know I did and couldn’t get this amazing financial leap out of my mind.
-If this man was bullshitting me, it was going to be worth hearing the bullshit story all the way through to the end.
+You know I did.
+I couldn’t get this amazing financial leap out of my mind.
+If this man was bullshitting me, it was going to be worth hearing the bullshit story, all the way through, to the end.
 “Who says something like that?”
 I thought.

 His claims were true.
 HE WAS ‘the most successful financial copywriter in NYC ever’.
 No one I’ve ever heard of or met has ever had this happen to them.
-This was later confirmed by my many Ad friends, industry folk and prestigious advertising and design teachers at SVA.
-They all knew him personally or at the least, knew of him.
+This was later confirmed by my many Ad friends, industry ad folk and prestigious advertising and design teachers I studied with at SVA.
+They all knew him personally or in the rare exception, knew of him.